backdrop-contrib/user_import/README.txt

 Note: It is assumed that you have Drupal up and running.
 Be sure to check the Drupal web site if you need assistance.

-1. Place the entire user_import directory into your Drupal directory: sites/all/modules/
+1. Place the entire user_import directory into your Drupal modules/ directory.

 2. Enable the user_import modules by navigating to:

-   administer > build > modules
+     administer > modules

   Click the 'Save configuration' button at the bottom to commit your changes.